 The NCAC Extended Forensic Interview Model

 This training introduces a model for a multi-session forensic interview of a child who is potentially a victim or witness of child abuse or other violent behaviors.
 An Extended Forensic Interview (EFI) is appropriate for children where the results of a single interview are inconclusive or where there are serious concerns about the child's ability to participate in a single-session interview.
-Such children might be the very young child, a child with developmental delays or cognitive disabilities, or an extremely traumatized child.
-Cultural considerations may indicate a need for an EFI, rather than a single-session interview.
+Such children that might be considered for an EFI are a child with developmental delays or cognitive disabilities, and the extremely traumatized child.
+Cultural considerations may also indicate a need for an EFI, rather than a single-session interview.